 When you are unable to be gainfully employed as a result of a physical or mental disability, Social Security is there to protect you.
 And when your Social Security disability application is denied, it is normal to feel helpless and lost.
 But with the help of an experienced Social Security disability appeal attorney, you can still fight for the benefits you deserve.
-At the Law Offices of Alan L. Siegel, we protect the rights of disabled workers throughout the Inland Empire and Desert Communities.
+We protect the rights of disabled workers throughout the Inland Empire and Desert Communities.

 The Social Security Appeals Process